Discover the world through travel & beyond!

 “There are a lot of great activities in New Orleans, but I would return with my family just for this museum alone.”

-Jason carlton, family travel blogger
+Jason Carlton, family travel blogger

 I have heard many other wonderful things about the National WWII Museum.
 Unfortunately, we were not able to squeeze it in during this trip, which may have been a big mistake.
 Looks like we need to plan another New Orleans family vacation!